 While Democrats and some Republicans have proposed a severance tax on the state's natural gas drillers, Grove and some GOP colleagues have eschewed creating new taxes when liquor privatization remains a potential means of generating income.

 "Obviously we'll continue to work with the Senate (on privatization)," he said.
-"It's something they need to do before even considering tax increases."

 If the Senate had the Republican votes needed to pass privatization, it would have passed the bill that already passed the House and has been sitting in the Senate for months, said Sen. Rob Teplitz, D-Dauphin/York.